Business as usual: American League wins its 7th straight All-Star Game

 With many fans hoping to see a replay of Monday’s jaw-dropping aerial show when 312 homers cleared the walls, this became the Arm-Star Game up until the late innings.

-Home Run Derby champ Pete Alonso of the New York Mets grounded a two-out, two-run single past Gleyber Torres in the eighth to close the NL’s gap.
+Home Run Derby champ Pete Alonso of the New York Mets grounded a two-out, two-run single past second baseman Gleyber Torres in the eighth to close the NL’s gap.

 After a double steal put runners at second and third against Cleveland reliever Brad Hand, Chicago White Sox catcher James McCann made a tumbling catch on Mike Moustakas’ twisting foul pop to end the threat.